How to Get From Bangkok to Phuket

 Though travelling from Bangkok to Phuket by bus is long and can be exhausting, it can be cheaper than a flight, especially during the busy season.

-Some of the bus companies offering daily trips from Bangkok to Phuket are Transport Co., Sombat Tour, and Lignite.
+There are several bus companies offering daily trips from Bangkok to Phuket.

 Phuket Travel and Bus Express used to have trips on this route, but they have not resumed their operations yet since the pandemic.